 With your home WiFi, you can play music from online music streaming sites, the music playlist downloaded to your computer, from your mp3 player or your CD drive.

 If you don’t already have WiFi, a dedicated system is a good option.
 They come with a media player and several compatible speakers.

 The capabilities of these systems depend on how much you spend, but they range from mp3-only playback to full internet connectivity.

 Step 2 – Set up the speakers

-Speakers must be strategically placed to create a multi-room music experience.
+I must strategically place speakers to create a multi-room music experience.
 The only problem you have with wireless speakers is battery life.
-On the other hand, powered wireless speakers should be specifically placed near electrical outlets.

 Step 3: set up the music system